NielMc/milestone-project-heritage-housing-issues/README.md

         * We will check whether a property that has been rated as having a higher "overall quality" will also be higher in value

         - A correlation study will help with validating this.
 We will use relevant data visualisation tools here.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* ### Business Requirement 1: Data Visualisation and Correlation Study

-* ### Business Requirement 2: Regression Pipeline

-## ML Business Case
-* We want to build an ML Model that will predict the sale price of a house in Ames, Iowa.

 ## Dashboard Design